-Spending habits and expenses of Americans vary widely from coast to coast.
+Americans’ spending habits and expenses vary widely from coast to coast.
 From how much it costs to buy a house to how much states spend on expenses such as education, where you live can make a big difference.

 GOBankingRates has conducted several studies about personal finance and economics in America.
-Click through to see if you can pass this quiz on America.
+Take the quiz to find out if you know enough about finances in America.

 1. Which state has the highest cost of living?